 F.P. church in doctrine and worship (which is why I joined it in the

-first place), their practice leaves an awful lot to be desired.
+first place), their practice left an awful lot to be desired.

-This has made me begin thinking about the concept of “church
+This has made me not only reject the idea of Presbyterianism (rule by elders) altogether, but also to begin thinking about the very concept of “church

 membership,” and wondering if it is actually in the Bible at all.
 We

 have examples of people being excommunicated in the Bible, but that

 just means being banned from the sacraments, which should be the case

 for all open profligates anyway.
 The F.P. church say that the only

 criterion needed for membership is a “credible profession of Christ,”